sassoftware/restaf-demos/README.md

 ## Creating a AI Assistant with a Viya-based tool<a name="extend"></a>

 This example has a tool to list tables in a given caslib or libref.
 Clearly one would not use AI Assistant for this purpose.
-However this example demonstrates how to call Viya to respond to a user query.
+However, this example demonstrates the basics of calling Viya to respond to a user query.

 This example uses @sassoftware/restafedit to make the API calls.
 You can use other ways to call Viya and get responses.